 One thing I get asked the most for is how to beat writer’s block.
-Unfortunately, it tends to have a complicated answer (at least it does one it comes from me).
+Unfortunately, it tends to have a complicated answer.
+Or at least, it used to for me.

 I think the best approach to overcoming writer’s block is going to depend a lot on your style, writing process, and the type of block you have.
 What I’d suggest if you have absolutely no idea what comes next in your story is going to be different than if you do know what comes next but can’t figure out how to get there.